dwyl/learn-html5/README.md

 <a href = "link_address_here"> The text the user should click here </a>
 ```

-But have you noticed how some links open in the same tab and others for example open in a new tab.
+But have you noticed how some links open in the same tab and others for example open in a new tab?
 This is done with **the target attribute**.
 The target attribute specifies where to open the linked document and it can have one of the following values:
 <blockquote>
 _blank - Opens the linked document in a new window or tab <br>